brfshr/stairleds/README.md

 The LEDs from the other side of the railing.
 ![](images/stairview2.JPG)

-Bottom motion sensor is connected directly to the LED strip.
-There's a wire running along side the LEDs to the Arduino.
+Bottom motion sensor is connected directly to the ground and 5V on the LED strip.
+The signal wire is running along side the LEDs to the Arduino.
 ![](images/bottomsensor.JPG)

 Top motion sensor.
 Heat shrink tubing was used at the top and bottom to conceal solder points.